triska/the-power-of-prolog/README.md

   Prolog* in [Programación para la Inteligencia Artificial&nbsp;(PIA)](https://www.uv.mx/personal/aguerra/pia/) at the Universidad Veracruzana in Mexico.
+- As of 2021, Ilkka Kokkarinen is using *The Power of Prolog* in [CCPS&nbsp;721 Artificial Intelligence&nbsp;I](https://github.com/ikokkari/AI) at the G.
+  Raymond&nbsp;Chang School of Continuing&nbsp;Education,
+  Ryerson&nbsp;University, in Canada.
 - I hope you are next!

 <pre>